RandyGaul/cute_framework/doc/protocol.md

 Once the connect token has been validated, and the encryption state is successfully setup, the next steps are to complete the challenge request and response sequence with the client.
 The purpose of these steps is to prevent IP spoofing, and also to prevent *connect token packet* sniffing.
 From here on all packets are encrypted or decrypted with the *encryption state*.

 1. Send the client a *challenge request packet* periodically through the PACKET_SEND_FREQUENCY tunable (see [Tuning Parameters](#tuning-parameters)).
-To do so, the server must increment the `sequence nonce` number after the encryption mapping times out or is destroyed, or the client successfully responds with a valid *challenge response packet*.
-Before sending the *challenge request packet*, fill in the bytes with a unique bit pattern, and remember the bit pattern for later.
+Before sending the *challenge request packet*, fill in the `challenge bytes` with a unique bit pattern, and remember the bit pattern for later.
+Use the `sequence nonce` from the *encryption state* to fill in the `sequence nonce` of the *challenge request packet*.
 2. If a *challenge response packet* is received, first read in the `sequence nonce` and try decrypting the packet.
 If decryption fails, ignore the packet.
-3. Test to make sure the bit pattern post-encryption matches the bit pattern sent in the *challenge request packet*.
+3. Test to make sure the bit pattern post-decryption matches the bit pattern sent in the *challenge request packet*.
 4. If all checks, passed, the client is now considered *connected*, but not *confirmed*.
+Increment the `sequence nonce` of the *encryption state*.
 Construct a new client entry.
 Periodically send the client the *connection accepted packet* with the data referencing the newly created client entry.
 Send the *connection accepted packet* at the rate of PACKET_SEND_FREQUENCY.
 5. Once the client responds with a *payload packet*, or a *keepalive packet*, consider the client *confirmed*.
 6. If the client does not respond within `handshake timeout` seconds, destroy the encryption mapping and remove the connect token from the *connect token cache*.
 7. Once a client is *connected* the server may start sending *payload packet*'s.
 If the client is not yet confirmed, the server *must* send an additional *connection accepted packet* just before sending the *payload packet*.
 Once the client is *confirmed* preceding *connection accepted packet*'s are no longer necessary.
 The purpose of extra *connection accepted packet*'s is an optimization: the server is allowed to start streaming payload packets earlier, but also ensures the client receives a *connection accepted packet*.